bobbicodes/bob/README.md

 # Bob the text editor!
 "Can we build it?"

-    Derp de der...
+    "Derp dee derp!"

-As long as your computer has a C compiler.
+It takes like 2 seconds, all you need is your machine's C compiler.

-# To build bob:
+# Build Bob:
 Download bob.c and (from its directory) enter:

     $ make bob